Bulgaria Arrests Suspect in Country’s Biggest Data Breach

 At a meeting on Wednesday, Bulgarian Prime Minister Boyko Borissov described Boykov as a “wizard” hacker and seemed to praise his intelligence, saying the state ought to hire similar “unique minds” to work for it.

-However, some experts have negated his assessment, saying that the unsophisticated attack succeeded due to the inadequate security measures at the NRA.
+However, some experts have negated his assessment, saying that the unsophisticated attack succeeded due to inadequate security measures at the NRA.

 “The reason for the success of the attack does not seem to be the sophistication of the hacker, but rather poor security practices at the NRA,” Bozhidar Bozhanov, chief executive at cybersecurity firm LogSentinel, told Reuters.